-When the stock market plummeted a few years ago, too many people freaked out and sold their investments.
+When the stock market plummeted during the Great Recession, many people freaked out and sold their investments.

-You know what?
-Those people took a bad situation and made it even worse.
-Many sold their investments right when the market was bottoming out, and then they missed the rebound.
+They only took a bad situation and made it even worse, though.
+By selling their investments right when the market was bottoming out, they missed out on the stock market’s rebound.

-The people who are going to retire rich are those who snatched up stocks at bargain-basement prices in 2009 and then saw their value climb by double digits in the following years.
+The people who are going to retire rich are those who snatched up stocks at bargain-basement prices after the 2008 crash and then saw their stocks’ value climb by double digits in the following years.
 Same thing goes with the housing market.
-When the bubble burst, the smart people were the ones who were buying houses, not selling.
+When the past housing bubble burst, the smart people were the ones who were buying houses, not selling.

-It’s easy to follow the herd, but if you want to be rich, you need to keep a cool head and make rational money decisions even in the midst of a crisis.
+It’s easy to follow the herd, but if you want to be rich, you need to keep a cool head and make rational financial decisions, even in the midst of a crisis.

 8. Put off Social Security